LexMainye/Kasuku-Transcriber/README.md

 An ASR project for non standard Kenyan speech that uses finetunned whisper models to understand non standard Kenyan speech A simple and powerful speech transcription application designed for non-standard speech patterns.
 Kasuku Transcriber helps you convert audio recordings into text with support for English and Swahili.

-## 🚀 Technologies Used

-This project leverages a powerful stack of modern AI and machine learning technologies to perform accurate and efficient audio transcription.
 # Technology Stack

 | Category | Technologies |